 As long as the content is great, it doesn’t matter the appearance?

-Singing Success has great training content on its platform, as long as you don’t mind listening to audio after audio files with no visual aids to go with it.
+Singing Success has great training content on its platform, as long as you don’t mind listening to the audio after audio files with no visual aids to go with it.

 Let me just throw in another imperfection on the Singing Success training platform: